Go Back

 Dr. Susan Taylor, President of the American Academy of Dermatology, discusses sun safety for this summer.

-Mother Nature is about to turn up the thermostat in the Pacific Northwest, with record high temperatures in the forecast for a few days beginning this weekend, say AccuWeather meteorologists.
+Mother Nature is turning up the thermostat in the Pacific Northwest, with record high temperatures in the forecast for through early this week, say AccuWeather meteorologists.

 For some areas away from the coast and in valleys, it will be the first time venturing into the 90s this year, while many other communities will make it into the 80s, well above historical averages for early June.